This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Last name, First name of artist.
 Title of Work.
 Date of composition, Location of original work.
 Title of Book, edited by Editor's First and Last name, Publisher name, Date of book publication, p.
 Page number of reproduction.

 Picasso, Pablo.
-Violin with Sheet of Music.
+Violin and Sheet of Music.
 1912, Réunion des Musées Nationaux.
 Pablo Picasso, edited by Jesse McDonald, Barnes & Noble, 1993, p.
 47.

 Important note on Google Images: